 Almost anyone who has ever watched a television show or seen a movie thinks they are aware of the rights that law enforcement will read to them during an arrest.
 Even small children can recite the phrase from memory: ” You have the right to remain silent.”
 Nevertheless, there is a lot of confusion that comes with the reading of your rights and when they should be applied.

 Many individuals believe that if a police officer does not “read their rights” during an arrest they are therefore not accountable for punishment.
 This is not true.
 However if police fail to read a suspect his or her Miranda rights, a prosecutor can therefore not use anything that a suspect says as evidence in a court of law.

 One issue that comes up from time to time is whether a person was read their rights, and what that means for their case.
 The term “Miranda Rights” stands for the right to remain silent.

-If you were in custody and police never read you your rights, then any statement you gave to police after you were read those rights cannot be used in court.
-However, context matters because if you start a conversation with an officer and say something you shouldn't, you could be waiving your Miranda Rights.
+But if you were in custody, and police never read you your rights, then any statement you gave to police after you were read those rights cannot be used in court.
+However, context matters, because if you start a conversation with an officer, and in it you say something you shouldn’t, you could be waiving your Miranda Rights.

 This content was written on behalf of Greg Prosmushkin.